Part of lp.registry.model

-If <person> has a preferred email, the set will contain only that person.
-If <person> doesn't have a preferred email but is a team, the set will contain the preferred email address of each member of <person>, including indirect members, that has an active account and an preferred (active) address.
+If <person> has a preferred email, then if <person> is a team or has an active account the set will contain only that person, otherwise the set will be empty.
+If <person> doesn't have a preferred email but is a team, the set will contain the preferred email address of each member of <person>, including indirect members, that has an active account and a preferred (active) address.

 Finally, if <person> doesn't have a preferred email and is not a team, the set will be empty.